Arbutus Ridge, Cowichan Valley: Strata Plan 1601 and the self-management era

 Self-management of the community began in 1988 with the formation of a transitional Advisory Council, which held its last meeting November 30, 1988, setting the stage for the next phase of governance.
 Owners, at an Annual General Meeting on January 18, 1989, elected a Strata Council that held its first meeting on January 25.
 Now that Arbutus Ridge is completely developed, CRC Developments Ltd. no longer has any involvement in the community.

 A 7-member volunteer Strata Council, elected annually at the community's AGM, is responsible for the control, management and administration of the common property, common facilities and the assets of the Strata Corporation as outlined in Part 4 of the Strata Property Act: "Strata Corporation Governance".
-The Strata Corporation administers the functioning of the community through a number of Strata Committees: Personnel, Communications, Finance, Civil Works, Community Planning, Grounds, Buildings & Facilities, Security and Promotions, each reporting through an elected Councillor.
+The Strata Corporation administers the functioning of the community through a number of Strata Committees: Personnel, Communications, Finance, Civil Works, Community Planning, Grounds, Buildings & Facilities, Security and Promotions, each reporting through an elected Councilor.